pytorch/tutorials/prototype_source/tracing_based_selective_build.rst

 Conclusion
 ----------

-In this tutorial, we demonstrated how to a new way to custom build PyTorch's efficient mobile interpreter - tracing-based selective build, in an Android and iOS app.
+In this tutorial, we demonstrated a new way to custom build PyTorch's efficient mobile interpreter - tracing-based selective build, in an Android and iOS app.

 We walked through an Image Segmentation example to show how to bundle inputs to a model, generated operator list by tracing the model with bundled input, and build a custom torch library from source with the operator list from tracing result.

 The custom build is still under development, and we will continue improving its size in the future.
 Note, however, that the APIs are subject to change in future versions.

 Thanks for reading!
-As always, we welcome any feedback, so please create an issue here <https://github.com/pytorch/pytorch/issues>` - if you have any.
+As always, we welcome any feedback, so please create an issue here <https://github.com/pytorch/pytorch/issues>`.

 Learn More